IMJLA/PsNtfs/docs/en-US/Get-DirectorySecurity.md

 Was it long paths?
 DFS?
 Can't remember what didn't work with Get-Acl
-TEMP NOTE: Get-DirectorySecurity combined with Get-FileSystemAccessRule replaces Get-FolderACE
+TEMP NOTE: Get-DirectorySecurity combined with Get-FileSystemAccessRule is basically what Get-FolderACE does

 ## SYNTAX